 In mid 2022 I re-did the study and found them to be around $167.

-And in early 2023 I did it again and the average was $187.
+In early 2023 I did it again and the average was $187.
 Of significant note is that a good # of these companies no longer offer birth classes.
-Perhaps they aren’t lucrative enough to make a business around it.

 Rising Costs of Birth Classes